lubiah/kudadamold/src/routes/blog/_blog/adding-matomo-website/index.md

 ## Conclusion

-So that's how you can easily install matomo analytics on CPanel using Softcalous, if you faced any more challenges, please do state it in the comments section.
+So that's how you can easily install matomo analytics on CPanel using Softaculous, if you faced any more challenges, please do state it in the comments section.

 Happy Coding :smile: